Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 • Encourage corporate responsibility: Push companies to adopt sustainable packaging and manufacturing processes that reduce plastic waste.

 • Participate in local cleanups: Join community efforts to remove plastic waste from beaches, rivers, and parks.
-These actions help prevent plastic from breaking into microplastics and entering water systems.
+These actions help prevent plastic from breaking down into microplastics and entering water systems.

 Are There Alternatives to Plastic?